 The Feast of St. John the Apostle follows closely the birth of Jesus because in his gospel and letters John answers the great question: Who is Jesus?
 Who is this child, born of Mary in a stable?
-He’s our guide as we follow Jesus into his hidden life, his public ministry, and to his death and resurrection through the church year.
+Who is this person we see in his hidden life, his public ministry, and his death and resurrection.

 Called by Jesus himself at the Sea of Galilee, John saw Jesus transfigured on the mountain, he sat beside him at the Last Supper; he went into the Garden of Gethsemane with him.
 Finally, he stood beside his cross, he saw the empty tomb and met him risen from the dead.

-In a beautiful way, John recasts the sublime words from the prologue of his gospel and testifies that the Word of God became flesh; indeed we know him through his humanity, as his apostles did.
+In a beautiful way, John recasts the sublime words from the prologue of his gospel and testifies that the Word of God became flesh and we know him through his humanity, just as his apostles did.

 “What was from the beginning,

 what we have seen with our eyes,

 what we looked upon

 we have seen it and testify to it

 that was with the Father and was made visible to us—